HTeker/Bookshop-API/README.md

 ## Running the API

+1. Open the file 'data/db.js' and change the database credentials correspondingly
-1. Open the commandline in the root of the project
+2. Open the commandline in the root of the project
-2. Run `npm install` in order to install the dependencies.
+3. Run `npm install` in order to install the dependencies.
 If you something like 'UNMET PEER DEPENDENCY' run the same command until it is gone.
-3. Run `npm start`
+4. Run `npm start`